 The country is also a great source for eco-friendly and sustainable products which are in high demand especially among Millennials and Gen Z.

 Buying from India can be intimidating as there is not a lot of information available online about sourcing best practices.
 However, as there is no language barrier, it can actually be easier than you think.

 Do your research well, vet suppliers to make sure they are export-focused, place small test orders before going all out, don’t make full payments upfront, get inspections done, and reap the rewards of selling unique, differentiated products.

 Thanks again to Meghla for taking the time to offer such expert advice.

-It might seem trite, but the way that this amazing community of Amazon sellers and eCommerce professionals supports each other is a large part of why eCommerce is exploding.
+It might seem trite, but the way that the amazing community of Amazon sellers and e-commerce professionals supports each other is a large part of why online sales are exploding.

 In these challenging times, Amazon, as well as every other online marketplace is just going to continue to grow.